 Also really importantly – ask outside people to send you images that they would connect to your music and style.
-Sometimes it really surprises me, what some people connect my music to, it can open visual doors that you never even thought of setting a toe trough.
+Sometimes it’s surprising, what some people connect certain music to.
+It can open visual doors that you never even thought of setting a toe trough.

 Snowball through different profiles and stumble upon artists and people that share common visual styles.
 Remember – the most effective profiles are the ones that make it look easy and effortless, but only because they have their style down and work within the Dos and Donts of their own framework.